xiaolong-y/xiaolong-y.github.io/README.md

 Through teaching is knowledge preserved, hence the possibility of research.
 I was hugely inspired by the great teaching of those before me, in particular Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Conner Jerzak](https://connorjerzak.com/), that I have developed a deep interest in teaching no less than that of doing research.

-I had the fortune to be a member of Prof. [Kosuke Imai](https://imai.fas.harvard.edu/)'s teaching team in 2022 to teach the celebrated introductry data science course for social scientists - [QSS](https://kosukeimai.github.io/qss-todai/) at the University of Tokyo.
+I had the fortune to be a member of Prof. [Kosuke Imai](https://imai.fas.harvard.edu/)'s teaching team to teach the celebrated introductry level data science course for social scientists - [QSS](https://kosukeimai.github.io/qss-todai/) at the University of Tokyo in 2022.
 We also taught a series TA lectures on Tidyverse - a syntax of R, slides of which are provided [here](https://github.com/xiaolong-y/qss-inst-tidyverse).

 ------------------------------------------------------------------------